Bonjour, ma chère and mon cher! “It is with deepest pride and greatest pleasure that we welcome you” to Be Our Guest Restaurant in Magic Kingdom!

 Several parents also voiced thoughts on the Children’s menu: “Having lunch there became a tradition, but unless they return the [Quick Service] lunch, I doubt we will go again.
 My son will be very sad, but there really is nothing on the sit down menu that he would eat.”

-“With the current menu [my daughter] would eat nothing and for $37 per kid its not worth it.”
+“With the current menu [my daughter] would eat nothing and for $37 [UPDATE: now $41] per kid it’s not worth it.”
 You may want to take some time to peruse the menu (you can find it on the Disney World website or My Disney Experience app) and reviews (like this one!) ahead of booking an Advance Dining Reservation to make sure there is something your child will eat.

 “Hey,” you might be thinking… “You never really talked about the most famous dish of all!”
 Oh, don’t you worry…